chaimeleon-eu/dataset-service/README.md

  - DELETE /api/dataset/{id}
  - GET /api/datasets

-Below is a walkthrough by examples with CURL.
+Below there is a walkthrough by examples with CURL.

 Other managed routes outside /api/:
  - GET /web/{staticFilePath}